cesalazar/berlinblockchainweek/events/sustainable-everything/README.md

 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: Sustainable Everything - When blockchain, supply chain, and inclusive financing come together
+name: 'Sustainable Everything - When blockchain, supply chain, and inclusive financing come together'

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.